 {\bf Ensemble learning based graph neural networks}

-GCNs may confront with the over-smoothing problem and can not handle heterogeneous graph data.
-Sun et al. \cite{Sun2019AdaGCNAG} designed a RNN-like graph structure to extract the knowledge from high-order neighbors of the current nodes, while Ivanov and Prokhorenkova \cite{Ivanov2021BoostTC} incorporated GBDT into GNN and developed BGNN to tackle heterogeneous tabular data.
-A natural question arises: Is there a general GCN architecture to handle various heterogeneous graph structural data and mitigate the over-smoothing issue?
-This paper aims at investigating these challenges and answers the above-mentioned questions.
+Sun et al. \cite{Sun2019AdaGCNAG} designed an RNN-like graph structure to extract information from high-order neighbors of each node, while Ivanov and Prokhorenkova \cite{Ivanov2021BoostTC} integrated gradient-boosted decision trees (GBDT) into GNNs, developing BGNN to handle heterogeneous tabular data.
+This raises a natural question: can we design a general GCN architecture that not only accommodates diverse graph data but also addresses the over-smoothing issue?
+This paper seeks to investigate this challenge and provides a solution to the above question.